sheldonhull/sheldonhull.hugo/content/blog/2019-02-07-migrating-from-hipchat-to-slack.md

 ## Getting Started with Hipchat CLI
 It's painful.
 Hipchat's going into the great beyond so don't expect support for it.

-> warning "Important"
+{{% premonition type="warning" title="Important" %}}
-> API Key for personal won't access full list of rooms in the action `getRoomList` in the CLI.
+API Key for personal won't access full list of rooms in the action `getRoomList` in the CLI.
 Instead, you'll need to obtain the room list using Add-On token which I found too complex for my one time migration.
 Instead, you can copy the raw html of the table list, and use a regex script to parse out the room name and number list and use this.
 You can still perform room rename, just not `sendmessage` action on the rooms using the API token.
+{{% /premonition %}}

 1. Install integration from marketplace to the entire account
 2. Download the CLI for running locally